bisscuitt/scramd/README.md

  * [ ] DB / key-value store lookups

 ## Why does this even exist ?
-I had a requirement for a simple MTA that forwards email for multiple domains to list of other addresses.
-Managing a full MTA isn't required and I didn't want to have to worry about managing mail queues.
+I had a requirement for a simple MTA that forwards email for multiple addresses to another address.
+Managing a full MTA can take a large amount of work and dealing with mail queues can be painful.
+This is mainly intended for personal use.

 ## Configuration Reference
 All configuration is stored in `/etc/scramd.yaml`

+See `example_config.yaml` for more inspiration

 ### forwards
 The forwarding map is configured in YAML as a list of addresses bound to a forwarding address: